 Yes.
 On the Ohio BWC’s website (www.ohiobwc.com) employers, injured workers, and their representatives will be able to enter a BWC claim number and view the claims associated with that number.

 Sheakley clients have similar access on the Sheakley website.
 You can view treatment plan requests, case management plans, medical billing info (including check number and amount) and activity notes.
-You can also view reports relating to your claims.

 “Union Township made a decision in 2002 to change our [MCO] to Sheakley UniComp.
 Since then we have realized that our only regret is that we did not make this move sooner.
 We now have a much greater appreciation for Sheakley’s knowledge and expertise.
 Union Township highly recommends the service that Sheakley provides and they will definitely be an asset to your organization.”